escapegameibk/host/README.md

    follows.
  - "hints": an array containing hints in a special order. please consult the chapter on hint configuration for further information.
+ - "hint_dependencies" : Dependencies used for auto hinting.
+Please consult the the chapter on autohinting for more information.
  - "mtsp_device" : The mtsp device to which to connect.
 Can be ommitted and will be replaced with "/dev/ttyUSB0".
  - "mtsp_baud" : The mtsp baud rate with which to connect onto the bus.
 Can be